-We use the Labeled Faces in the Wild (LFW) database (Huang et al., 2007) for evaluation as well as for training of our detector.
+We use the LFW database [18] for evaluation as well as for training of our detector.
 This database consists of 13,233 images each of size 250×250 pixels.
 The LFW database contains a great ethnicity variance and the images have challenging background clutter.
 We augmented the original LFW database by adding manual annotation of the eight considered landmarks.

 We randomly split the LFW database into training, testing and validation sets.
 Table 1 describes this partitioning.
-The experimental evaluation of all competing detectors was made on the same testing set.
-The training and the validation parts were used for learning of the proposed detector and the base line SVM detector.
-The other competing detectors had their own training databases.
+The experimental evaluation of all competing detectors